LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Evaluation

-\inlinesec{Resource consumption} The rings contribute to the major \texttt{etap} enclave memory consumption.
+\inlsec{Resource consumption} The rings contribute to the major \texttt{etap} enclave memory consumption.
 One ring uses as small as $0.38$MB as per the default configuration, and a working \texttt{etap} consumes merely $0.76$MB.
 The core driver of \texttt{etap} is run by dedicated threads and we are also interested in its CPU consumption.
-The driver will spin in enclave if the rings are not available, since exiting enclave and sleeping outside is too costly.
-This implies that a slow middlebox thread would cause more processor time for the core driver to spend in enclave than a fast one.
-To test this effect, we make PkgReader do operations with tunable complexity, and estimate the core driver's CPU usage under different middlebox throughput.
-As expected, figure~\ref{fig:net_io_cpu} delineates a clear negative correlation between the CPU usage of \texttt{etap} and the performance of middlebox itself.
+The driver will spin in the enclave if the rings are not available, since exiting enclave and sleeping outside is too costly.
+This implies that a slower middlebox thread will force the core driver to \emph{waste} more CPU cycles in the enclave.
+To verify such effect, we tune PkgReader with different levels of complexity, and estimate the core driver's CPU usage under varying middlebox speed.
+As expected, the results in Fig.~\ref{fig:net_io_cpu} delineate a clear negative correlation between the CPU usage of \texttt{etap} and the performance of middlebox itself.
+With $70\%$ utilization of a single core the core driver can handle packets at its full speed.
+Overall, we can see that an average commodity processor is more than enough for our target 10Gpbs in-enclave packet I/O.

-\inlinesec{Performance on real trace} Figure~\ref{fig:net_io_real} shows \texttt{etap}'s performance on the real CAIDA trace that has an average packet size of 680B.
-We estimate the throughput for every 1M packets while replaying the trace.
-As shown, although there are small fluctuations overtime due to varying packet size, the throughput remains stably within $11-12$Gbps and $2-2.5$Mpps.
-This further demonstrates \texttt{etap}'s practical performance.
+\inlsec{Performance on real trace} Figure~\ref{fig:net_io_real} shows \texttt{etap}'s performance on the real CAIDA trace that has a mean packet size of 680B.
+We estimate the throughput for every 1M packets while replaying the trace to \texttt{etap-cli}.
+As shown, although there are small fluctuations overtime due to varying packet size, the throughput remains mostly within $11-12$Gbps and $2-2.5$Mpps.
+This further demonstrates \texttt{etap}'s practical I/O performance.